 Q: How can I add in my own colors and fonts into the blog?

-If you want to add in fonts not offered in our plugin, you’ll need to either use a third party app to adjust the fonts, or work with a developer to install and style them for you (or do this yourself).
+If you want to incorporate fonts not offered in our free plugin, you’ll need to either use a third party app to adjust the fonts, or work with a developer to install and style them for you (or do this yourself).
 If you have particular hex color codes in mind for your site, you’ll definitely want to check out our Code Hacks library.
 There, we feature small snippets of CSS code which allow you to customize all manner of things in our themes and plugins, including color.

 Q: What size should my logo be?